- Quick Questions, Quick Answers

 Credit cards are debt instruments.
 We’ve hammered that home here.
 But they do receive inflows.
 Some of those are payments and are straightforward.
 But some are cash back.
 Some are overpayments.
 And some even leave you with a positive balance.

 So here’s the deal: positive balances on credit cards are treated like cash.
-You can budget them, just like money in your checking account.
+You can assign those dollars a job, just like money in your checking account.
 Positive inflows to cards just reduce your debt.
 So if you get one, you may notice that you suddenly have more money in your payment category than you actually need to pay.
 But that’s okay, you can move that money just like you do any other money in your budget.

 Don’t Worry, It’s Coming.

 Coming from YNAB 4?
-Or YNAB 3, even?
-You’ll soon now be able to bring your budget with you.
+You can bring your budget with you.
 Check out the detailed instructions below.

 (But don’t forget, you can always start clean.
 You’d be surprised how starting from scratch can give you new insight into your priorities and finances.
 One of our webinar assistants, Dave, does it every six months!)

 We don’t want you to pull out a separate calculator when you’re working in a budget cell.
-Inline calculations are on the way!
 So inline calculations are here!

 Your budget is forward looking, with a strong emphasis on right now.
 But hey, the past can hold some important information for you, too.
 Historical spending trends are super honest and can help you budget.
 It’s all good.
-Reports will arrive in the new YNAB. have arrived in the new YNAB – and they’re better than ever.
+Reports have arrived in the new YNAB–and they’re better than ever.

-Is your bank outside of the US or Canada, or do you prefer to import transactions manually?
-The ability to import a file from your bank is coming. currently being rolled out (slowly!) to customers as of July 1! really slick, you should try it!
+Is your bank outside of the US, Canada, UK, or EU?
+Or do you prefer to import transactions manually?
+The ability to import a file from your bank is really slick, you should try it!

-(What about exporting, you ask?
-Yes, that too. ) Exporting has arrived!
+What about exporting, you ask?
+Yep, we’ve got that too!
+Exporting has arrived!

 How would you like your accounts listed?
 Alphabetically?
 According to how often you use them?
 By how happy you are to have each one?
-Hey, it’s up to you, and you’ll be able to change you can now change that sort order!
+Hey, it’s up to you, you can now change that sort order!

 You love them.
 We love them.
 Your mouse and trackpad are jealous of them.
-Get ready to be lonely, trackpad, they’re coming. they’re here!
+Get ready to be lonely, trackpad keyboard shortcuts are here!

-We never felt like we did Payee Settings well, and the automation in the new YNAB is a first significant step to improving it.
-More robust payee management is on the way, but you won’t find those controls you had in YNAB 4.
+We never felt like we did Payee Settings well, and the automation in the new YNAB is available now!

 That list may not include everything you’re looking for.
-Some features that were in YNAB 4 are not in the new YNAB.
+Some features that were in YNAB 4 have been added to the new YNAB, and some aren’t.
 Let’s talk about a couple of those.

 Check Numbers & Running Balance

-It’s nothing against the far-left and far-right sides of the account register, but these two customizations aren’t in the new YNAB register.
+It’s nothing against the far-left and far-right sides of the account register, but check numbers isn’t in the new YNAB register.
 The memo field works great for check numbers, and the running balance?
-With direct import, you’re much less likely to need it.
+We added that!

 Migrating From YNAB 4 Classic